 Another way to cool off without the AC is by using a fan.
 As long as you’re in the room, a fan will provide a chill effect that makes it feel a few degrees cooler.
 Just be careful to turn fans off when you’re not in the room since that will only waste energy.

 Water conservation is the first thing that comes to mind when we think about shower sessions, but it also affects energy use.
 That hot water is made possible by either gas or electricity.
 It’s best to keep showers to 10 minutes or less.
 One way to track the time is with a 3-song playlist.
 When the third song kicks on you’ll know it’s about time to start drying off.
 Factoid: the average song length is about 4 minutes long.

 Switch Out Those Energy Sucking Incandescent Light Bulbs

 Even if you’re renting an apartment, one change you can make is replacing incandescent light bulbs for LEDs or compact fluorescent lights (CFLs).
 It will cost a little money upfront, but you’ll use up to 80% less electricity.
 Make sure to keep the incandescent bulbs so you can take the LEDs and CFLs with you when you move out.
 They’ll last for up to 25,000 hours.

 Clothes dryers are huge energy consumers.
 Even though they aren’t used on a daily basis, clothes dryers account for 4% of household energy use.
 That’s more than cooking appliances, clothes washers and dishwashers combined.
 The simple solution is to hang more clothes to dry so fewer loads go in the dryer.
 And try to avoid drying just a few things at a time whenever possible.

 Paying your own utility bills during college?
-Compare electric and gas rates for a competitive fixed rate and great customer service this semester.
-See if there are competitively priced Spark Energy plans offered near your campus!
+Compare electric and gas rates to find fixed rate plans and great customer service this semester.
+See if there are fixed rate Spark Energy plans offered near your campus!